Moduli spaces of Delzant polytopes and symplectic toric manifolds: Introduction

-\item[e)] We give partial results on the the fundamental group of $\Dt$ (hence of $\Mo$), showing that loops with a certain finiteness condition are null-homotopic (Corollary~\ref{coro:finite} and Theorem~\ref{thm:refining}).
-For $n=2$ all loops have the required property, so that $\DD(2)$ is simply connected (Corollary~\ref{coro:simply2}).
-For $n\geq 3$ loops without the required property exist (Example~\ref{exm:nonlocal}), and whether the fundamental group of $\mathcal{D}(n)$ (hence of $\mathcal{M}(2n)$) is trivial or not remains an open question (Question~\ref{q:simply-connected}). \end{itemize}
+We give partial results on the structure of the fundamental group of $\Dt$, showing that loops with a certain finiteness condition are null-homotopic (Corollary~\ref{coro:finite} and Theorem~\ref{thm:refining}).
+For $n=2$ all loops have the required property, so $\DD(2)$ is simply connected (Corollary~\ref{coro:simply2}).
+For $n\geq 3$ loops without the required property exist (Example~\ref{exm:nonlocal}), and whether the fundamental group of $\mathcal{D}(n)$ is trivial or not remains an open question (Question~\ref{q:simply-connected}).

-We note that other moduli spaces of polygons have been studied by a number of authors, for example see Hausmann\--Knutson~\cite{HaKn1, HaKn2} and Kapovich\--Millson~\cite{KaMi}.
-Also, the idea of using the Delzant correspondence to solve problems in symplectic geometry by solving problems in discrete geometry is not new, see for instance \cite{AHN, Pe06,PEE} and the references therein.
-Finally, we note that having these moduli space structures is useful to study the variation of properties (such as continuity) of functions on these moduli spaces, see for example Figalli\--Pelayo~\cite{FIPAPE} and Figalli\--Palmer\--Pelayo~\cite{FIPE}.

-In order to make the paper accesible for both the combinatorics and symplectic communities we have reviewed the basic concepts of both areas that are needed for the paper.